El-Potato-Slayer/js-todo/README.md

 6. Run `npm run build`
 7. Run `cd dist`
 8. Right click on `index.html`, and open the file with a browser or a local server.

+**To run the tests, follow these steps:
+1. Ensure you are in the project root directory
+2. Ensure you ran `npm install`
+3. run `npm run test`

 ## Authors